La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - loi:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - pisu'o:
+            - translation: some part of
+            - comment: indicating reference to some portion of the mass.
+        - inner:
+          - ro:
+            - translation: all
+            - comment: encompassing all the things that truly are X to form the mass.
       - definition: The sumti "loi X" refers to some part of the mass entity formed from all the things that truly are X.
       - examples:
         - 1: